15 Best Day Trips From Avignon, France

 After leaving the nearby city of Arles, Vincent Van Gogh spent a year at a psychiatric institution in Saint-Rémy.
 It’s here, and in the surrounding countryside, that the renowned artist painted some of his most famous masterpieces.
 Boulevard Mirabeau will be forever immortalised in the painting ‘The Road Menders” from 1889, and Van Gogh’s legacy can further be appreciated with a visit to the Van Gogh Art Centre.

 The old centre of the city is encircled by the remnants of an ancient protective wall, and many of the portes (doors) still lead you from the new, into the old.
-Saint-Rémy is celebrated as a bit of an artists hub, and it’s not hard to see where they get their inspiration.
+Saint-Rémy-de-Provence is celebrated as an artist’s hub, and it’s not hard to see where they get their inspiration.
 Beautiful townhouses wear a veil of ivy, the streets are flanked by leafy trees, and the atmosphere is most certainly alive and welcoming!

 Insider tip: Buy the Saint Rémy Pass to visit several of the town’s finest sites (including Glanum below) at a reduced rate.